trungdinh1983/CSC400-RadixIntegerSort/README.md

 - Free to use for educational and personal learning
 - Not intended for commercial use
-- Attribution to the original author (you) is appreciated if used or referenced
+- Attribution to the original author is appreciated

 ### Academic Integrity